jdereg/java-util/README.md

 n-cube can be used free for personal use.

 Version History
+* 2.9.13
+ * The sys.classpath n-cube (one per app) now allows processing for loading .class files
+ * Bug fix: not enough contrast between text URLs and background color on expression cells using URL to point to code.
 * 2.9.12
  * Groovy classes from expression and method cells are compiled in parallel.
 * 2.9.11